microsoft/CCF/doc/audit/ledger.rst

 When a transaction is committed, each affected ``Store::Map`` is serialised in different security domains (i.e. public or private), based on the policy set when the ``Store::Map`` was created (default is private).
 A public ``Store::Map`` is serialised and stored in the ledger as plaintext while aprivate ``Store::Map`` is serialised and encrypted before being stored.

-Ledger entries are integrity-protected and encrypted using a symmetric key shared by all trusted nodes (see :ref:`developers/cryptography:Algorithms and Curves`).
+Ledger entries are integrity-protected and encrypted using a symmetric key shared by all trusted nodes (see :doc:`/design/cryptography`).
 This key is kept secure inside each enclave.
 See :ref:`members/common_member_operations:Rekeying Ledger` for details on how members can rotate the ledger encryption key.

 Note that even if a transaction only affects a private ``Store::Map``, unencrypted information such as the version number is always present in the serialised entry.
-More information about the ledger entry format is available in the :doc:`developers/kv/kv_serialisation` section.
+More information about the ledger entry format is available in the :doc:`/developers/kv/kv_serialisation` section.